center-for-threat-informed-defense/attack-workbench-rest-api/app/api/markdown/api.md

 **includeDeprecated**: Whether to include objects that have the `x_mitre_deprecated` property set to true.

+**search**: Only return ATT&CK objects where the provided search text occurs in the `name` or `description`.
+The search is case-insensitive.

 **includePagination**: Whether to include pagination data in the returned value.
 Wraps returned objects in a larger object.